playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 ## React

 In the React world, all dependency injections are powered by a `createContext` method, which you then `Provide` to your child components.
-Within those child components you then consume the provided data with a `useContext` hook.
+You consume the provided data from those child components with a `useContext` hook.

 ```jsx
 import { createContext, useContext } from "react";